actgardner/actgardner.github.io/_posts/2019-05-19-northsec-ctf-part-1-doom.markdown

 As a last-ditch effort I downloaded [ListACS](https://github.com/alexey-lysiuk/ListACS) from Github, which had a measly two stars and very little activity.

 ListACS was just what I needed!
 It printed the method and script bodies with the mnemonics and arguments for every instruction.
+(Update: it turns out ListACS has a flag to produce ACS code and not just the mnemonics - this would have been way simpler than reading bytecode.
+Always read the docs!).

 Combined with the strings table and the method names it was possible to deduce which methods were used to print the text on the screen, to check the value of the key, etc.
 I've included the disassembly of the key-checking routine, with some comments: